ruixuan-zhang/Zhang_Lotte_GiantVirusRiboSeq/README.md

 #### occupancy

-This folder saves the Asite codon occupancy result for host and virus.
+This folder saves the Asite codon occupancy result for host and virus, which is used in Figure 2A,B.

 #### periodicity